Discover more from The Shortcut

 🕹 PS5 requirement: Possibly the biggest barrier to owning a PSVR 2 for most people is the need to also own a PS5.
 Sony’s next-gen headset isn’t compatible with PS4, doesn’t work on PC, and can only be used alongside Sony’s current flagship console.

-👀 Eye tracking: Unlike the Meta Quest 2, the PSVR 2 is capable of eye tracking, a system through which the headset detects the motion of your eyes and the point on the screen at which you’re looking.
+👀 Eye tracking: Unlike the Meta Quest 2, the PSVR 2 is capable of eye tracking, a system through which the headset detects the motion of your eyes and the exact point on the screen at which you’re looking.

-Although that has few immediate uses for players, it’s another handy tool for game designers.
+Although that has few uses for players, it’s another handy tool for game designers.
 In Moss 2, for example, interactive objects emit a subtle glow when looked at, telegraphing to the player that they can be used, and Horizon Call of the Mountain lets you navigate menus and dialog options using only your eyes.
 The future is now.

 PSVR 2 vs Meta Quest 2: games 💿

 As a Sony device, the PSVR 2 is home to a range of exclusive VR titles, many of which are based on the most popular PlayStation series.
-While Horizon Call of the Mountain was the headliner of the PSVR 2 launch line-up, and was joined by VR ports of some of the best PS5 games like Resident Evil Village and Gran Turismo 7, we can expect plenty more games to b on the way.
+While Horizon Call of the Mountain was the headliner of the PSVR 2 launch line-up, and was joined by VR ports of some of the best PS5 games like Resident Evil Village and Gran Turismo 7, we expect plenty more games are on the way.

 Disappointingly, the PSVR 2 isn’t backward compatible, so can’t play any of the titles that were released for the original PlayStation VR system.

-The Meta Quest 2 doesn’t enjoy the same PlayStation branding, but what it lacks in exclusivity it makes up for in scale.
-The Meta Quest store has expanded hugely over the last few years and includes many popular titles like Beat Saber, Among Us, and the Resident Evil 4 VR port.
+The Meta Quest 2 doesn’t enjoy the same PlayStation franchises, but what it lacks in exclusivity it makes up for in scale.
+The Meta Quest store has expanded hugely over the last few years and includes many popular titles like Beat Saber, Among Us and the Resident Evil 4 VR port.
 The headset can also be wired up to a PC to download tons more games, including Superhot VR and Half-Life Alyx.
 You definitely won’t face a shortage of games.

 PSVR 2 or Meta Quest 2? 🤔